Chlorodifluoromethane: Environmental effects

 R-22 is often used as an alternative to the highly ozone-depleting CFC-11 and CFC-12, because of its relatively low ozone depletion potential of 0.055, among the lowest for chlorine-containing haloalkanes.
 However, even this lower ozone depletion potential is no longer considered acceptable.

 As an additional environmental concern, R-22 is a powerful greenhouse gas with a GWP equal to 1810 (which indicates 1810 times as powerful as carbon dioxide).
 Hydrofluorocarbons (HFCs) are often substituted for R-22 because of their lower ozone depletion potential, but these refrigerants often have a higher GWP.
 R-410A, for example, is often substituted, but has a GWP of 2088.
 Another substitute is R-404A with a GWP of 3900.
 Other substitute refrigerants are available with low GWP.
-Ammonia (R-717), popular in the early years of refrigeration, has a GWP of <1 and remains a popular substitute on fishing vessels.
-Ammonia's toxicity and flammability limit its safe application.
+Ammonia (R-717), with a GWP of <1, remains a popular substitute on fishing vessels and large industrial applications.
+Ammonia's toxicity in high concentrations limit its application in small-scale refrigeration applications.